 Savouries-wise, the meatball sambo is a rustic two-handed number on herbed bread, covered in melted parmesan and roasted capsicum.
 A Waldorf-ish mix of chicken, mayo, walnut and cabbage is served on soft, thick soy and linseed.
 Some close attention to seasoning could take both these guys from good to great.

 A side of mac and cheese, however, is excellent straight off the bat.
 Little elbows of pasta are covered in a lake of béchamel, dotted with finely chopped baby chives.
 It’s hard to stop eating, but there’s the soft toasted brioche buns covered in ricotta, poached rhubarb and maple syrup to consider.
 They’ll also be baking cakes and things in the coming weeks as they find their feet.

 This is a sweet time run by nice guys.
-Drop by soon and they may even lob you a free Daisy's T-shirt with your mixed bag.
+Drop by soon, it'll make you feel better about the world.

 340 Stanmore Road

 |Opening hours:||Mon-Fri 7.30am-4pm; Sat, Sun 8am-3pm|